tayferd/Tayferd/README.md

-### Greetings websurfer 👋 Taylor here.
+### Greetings.
 #### started out making websites and front end
-but now backend middleware is my groove
+but now backend and logic to solve whatever problem is at hand are my focus